secureprivacy.ai

 Andrew Sidorkin

-Updated 2 months ago
+Updated 3 months ago

 The foundation of your Privacy Policy and Cookie Declaration/Consent Banner is about understanding and categorizing of cookies you use on the website.
 Please note that Secure Privacy automatically updates the Privacy Preference Center and Cookie declaration for you.
-Cookie categorization is done automatically, but you may change category for any cookie using the Classification feature.
+Cookie categorization is done automatically, but you may change the category for any cookie using the Classification feature.

 There are specific categories for cookies defined under the GDPR, as seen in your Privacy Preference Center and Cookie Declaration on Secure Privacy.
 As you know, cookie consent must be granular and specific because of GDPR - your website visitors need to know for what purposes you serve the cookies, as well as have the ability to deny those cookies or to consent to.